yann300/macvie.github.io/content/post/about.md

 -----

-*Currently based in Berlin, MacVie intends to become a singer-songwriter.
+Currently based in Berlin, MacVie intends to become a singer-songwriter.
 His songs and compositions will look for a pop-rock sound with appealing melodies.
 While his influences and inspirations cover different genres coming from rock, pop rock, pop, blues, Nordic jazz, chansons françaises and deutsche Pop, and even from different national ‘the Voice’ editions, some of them are quite old and still make up his daily playlists.
-Those, of course, evolve as much as the artist himself.
-Although late, the journey finally begins.*
+Those, of course, evolve as much as the artist himself. (...)
+Although late, the journey finally begins.

 About me
 ===

 Of course, there have been many loves in between.
 Music, however, was my first one and, who knows, might as well remain the last.
-Not unusual, young, it hit me as an unexpected storm full of thunders and lightings.
+Not unusual, young, it hit me as an unexpected storm full of thunders and lightnings.
 Later, it followed me here and there through different stages in life, once actively with the band "The Holy Ghost" during the university time in Potsdam and few concerts on the university stage.
-Then, it has constantly accompanied my European odyssey until recently when it hit me again but hard.
-The consequence is now, although late––albeit not too late because for music it is never too late––I want to sing more and better in order to reach myself and then, why not if it happens, some other people as well.
+Since then, it has constantly accompanied my European odyssey until recently when it hit me again but hard.
+The consequence is now that although late––albeit not too late because for music it is never too late––I want to sing more and better in order to reach myself and then, why not if it happens, some other people as well.

 Influences (playlists)